There are over 200 people in Alabama who have been sentenced to die in prison for crimes where no one was physically harmed.

 Judges will be able to review old cases of individuals who were sentenced to life without parole under the Habitual Felony Offender Act for crimes that involved no physical injury (non-homicide, non-sex crimes).

-An estimated 200 individuals, most over the age of 60, could potentially be resentenced and spend their remaining years free, with their families and loved ones, and become successful contributing members of their communities.
+An estimated 150 to 180 individuals, most over the age of 60, could potentially be resentenced and spend their remaining years free, with their families and loved ones, and become successful contributing members of their communities.

 How the bill would work